Top 50+ Large Language Models (LLMs) in 2026

 Developer: Cohere

 What is it?
-Command R is a series of scalable LLMs from Cohere that support ten languages and 128,000-token context length (around 100 pages of text).
-This model primarily excels at retrieval-augmented generation, code-related tasks like explanations or rewrites, and reasoning.
-In April 2024, Command R+ was released to support larger workloads and provide real-world enterprise support.
+Command A is a series of scalable LLMs from Cohere that support ten languages and 256,000-context length.
+This model primarily excels at retrieval-augmented generation for enterprise use.

 undefined